-Evictions where a cure is possible require a seven day eviction notice.
+Evictions where a cure is possible to require a seven-day eviction notice.
 The notice should state the basis for the noncompliance.
-It should also state that the tenant has seven days to make correct until the noncompliance with result in a termination of the lease.
+It should also state that the tenant has seven days to make corrections until the non-compliance result in a termination of the lease.
 The notice should also state that a second non-compliant act will cause the lease to terminate – with no time to correct the noncompliance.
 Not taking out the trash or having another person live in the apartment may qualify as noncompliance.

 If a cure is not possible, the tenant must also receive a seven-day notice.
 Examples of this type of noncompliance include criminal acts or damages to the property

 In month-to-month leases, the landlord must give 15 days’ notice.